Security using OpenID Connect

 Quarkus introduced an experimental Dev Services For Keycloak feature which is enabled by default when the quarkus-oidc extension is started in dev mode.
 It starts a Keycloak container and initializes it by registering the existing Keycloak realm or creating a new realm with the client and users for you to start developing your Quarkus application secured by Keycloak immediately.

 When working in Dev Mode, you can use Dev Services for KeyCloak.
-This is the easy way to locally test your KeyCloak authentication.
+This is an easy way to locally test your KeyCloak authentication.

 By default, alice and bob users (with the passwords matching the names), and user and admin roles are created. alice has both admin and user roles, and bob has just the user role.

-However, we can add our own user, role and group by following these steps:
+We can add our own user, role and group in KeyCloak by following these steps:

 Dev Services For Keycloak will not be activated if either quarkus.oidc.auth-server-url is already initialized or the default OIDC tenant is disabled with quarkus.oidc.tenant.enabled=false, regardless if you work with Keycloak or not.